lindabrGithub/OfficeDocs-o365seccomp/SecurityCompliance/create-a-custom-sensitive-information-type.md

 To verify that you've successfully removed a custom sensitive information type, go to **Classifications** \> **Sensitive info types** to verify the custom sensitive information type is no longer listed.

-## Test custom sensitive information types in the Security & Compliance Center
+### Test custom or built-in sensitive information types in the Security & Compliance Center

 1. In the Security & Compliance Center, go to **Classifications** \> **Sensitive info types**.

-2. Select one or more custom sensitive information types to test.
+2. Select one or more custom or built-in sensitive information types to test.
 In the fly-out that opens, click **Test type** (or **Test sensitive info types** if you selected more than one).

     ![Location of Sensitive info types and Test type button](media/scc-cust-sens-info-type-test.png)